vesakoo/FmiWeatherStationESP32S3/README.md

 Tools folder contains a Python script to create symbols.h -file containing png-images in hex array format.
 * Run script in same folder where your images are locted to create this file.
 * Images on folder need to use numeric naming: 1.png,2.png,...
+  (This numbers are stored in allocation table telling where is a pointer to a symbol given in index)
 * By default script handles images from 0-200.png
 Example:
 ```